sandialabs/CACTUS/README.md

 # CACTUS

 CACTUS (**C**ode for **A**xial and **C**ross-flow **TU**rbine **S**imulations),
 developed at Sandia National Laboratories, is a turbine simulation code based on a free wake vortex method.
-This repository is a fork of the original CACTUS repository which includes a number of additional features and improvements,
-including:

-- Output of wake data (Cartesian and filament data)
-- Modeling of general wall geometries
-- OpenMP acceleration of induced velocity calculations

-Major contributors to this fork:

-- Phillip Chiu (pchiu@sandia.gov)
-- Christopher Kelley (clkelley@sandia.gov) - original wake output contributions

 ### Installation & Compilation